MS-Quality-Hub/biohackathon2025/docs/tasks/task1_mzqc_export.md

 ## Objectives

 By the end of this task, you should have:
-- ✅ A new pMultiQC module that writes valid mzQC output.
+- [x] A new pMultiQC module that writes valid mzQC output.
-- ✅ Provenance tracking of input files, workflow versions, and software environment.
+- [x] Provenance tracking of input files, workflow versions, and software environment.
-- ✅ Validation of produced files against the official mzQC schema.
+- [x] Validation of produced files against the official mzQC schema.
-- ✅ Example outputs under `/examples/mzqc/`.
+- [x] Example outputs under `/examples/mzqc/`.

 ---